Is ‘Independent’ really America’s political affiliation of choice? It’s a dicey question.

-Unfortunately, a fundamental question–how many Independents there are in America–doesn’t have a definitive answer.
-That’s because answers come via different routes–from self-reports and voter registration records.
-Each data source is different, and each source is limited.
+The question–How many political Independents are there in America?–doesn’t have a definitive answer.
+That’s because answers follow different routes–from self-reports and from voter registration records, primarily, and each data source is different and limited.
+Here’s why and how.

 For self-reporting of political preference, the Gallup organization asks the same question multiple times a year and, then, reports what it finds—Democrat, Republican, and Independent.
 Find those data here.
 Here’s a summary:

 GALLUP (median results of twelve polls, Jan-July 2019):

 Pew Research also collects self-report data.
 Based on its research, Pew concludes that 93% of Independents are ‘leaners,’ that is, they either lean Democrat or Republican.
 The other 7% (the ‘Independent Independents’) tend to avoid politics.
 For more info, go here.
 Here’s a summary: